natcap/invest.users-guide/source/croppollination.rst

 Fourth, pollinators are likely to be influenced by fine-scale features in the landscape, which are difficult to capture in typical land-cover data with typical resolutions of 1km or even 30m.
 For example, small patches of flower resources in an otherwise hostile habitat for bees can provide important food resources, but will not be detected by typical land cover maps.
 Some bees are also able to nest in small but suitable areas (a single suitable roadside or tree hollow).
 Using average values of nesting site or flower availability for each land cover type, along with 30m pixels or larger, will therefore not capture these fine scale but important areas of resources.

 Finally, the model does not include managed pollinators, such as honey bees, that are managed in boxed hives and can be moved among fields to pollinate crops.
-InVEST focuses on the ecosystem service of pollination by bees living wild in the landscape.
-Managed pollinators are a technological substitute for this ecosystem service, much as a water filtration plant is a substitute for purification services by wetlands and other natural systems.
+InVEST focuses on the environmental service of pollination by bees living wild in the landscape.
+Managed pollinators are a technological substitute for this environmental service, much as a water filtration plant is a substitute for purification services by wetlands and other natural systems.
 Clearly, any natural resource assessment needs to consider the costs and benefits of investments in technology (filtration plants, managed bees) alongside those of investments into natural capital (wetlands, wild bee pollination).

 Data needs
 ----------